karloespiritu/cheatsheets/ruby.md

   puts "#{number}"
 end

+# cycles through every item in songs temporarily storing them in song
 songs = ["Stone the Crow", "Mourn", "Conjure", "Dog Tired"] songs.each do |song|
   puts "Listening to #{song}"
 end

+# cycles through 0 to 666
 (0..666).each do |x|
   puts "# #{x}"
 end